Differentially Private Joint Independence Test: Theoretical Results on the U-statistic

 The following lemma computes the sensitivity of the permutation-based $U_{\dHSIC}$. \begin{lemma} Assume that the kernels $k^j$ are bounded as $0\leq k^j(x,x')\leq K^j$ for all $x,x'\in \mbX^j$ and $j\in[d]$.
 In addition, assume that $k^j$ are translation invariant and have non-empty level sets on $\mbX^j$.
 Then there exists a positive sequence $c_n \in [2, 4d^2+4d]$ such that for all $n \geq 2d$,

 \end{lemma}

-It is highlight that, the U-statistic is an estimator of $\dHSIC^2_{\bk}$, while the V-statistic is an estimator of $\dHSIC_{\bk}$.
-As the result, the impacts of the $n^{-1}$ order sensitivity on their power are different.
-We denote the test function using $U_{\dHSIC}$ based on Algorithm~\ref{al_dp_per} and Lemma~\ref{le_sen_u} as $\phi^u_{\dpdHSIC}$.
-We next devoted to the power analysis of $\phi^u_{\dpdHSIC}$.
+It is worth highlighting that the U-statistic is an estimator of $\dHSIC^2_{\bk}$, while the V-statistic is an estimator of $\dHSIC_{\bk}$.
+As a result, the impact of the $n^{-1}$ order sensitivity on their power is different.
+We denote the test function using $U_{\dHSIC}$ based on Algorithm~\ref{al_dp_per} and Lemma~\ref{le_sen_u} by $\phi^u_{\dpdHSIC}$.
+We next devote attention to the power analysis of $\phi^u_{\dpdHSIC}$.
 To begin with, we consider the minimum separation in the dHSIC metric.
 The following theorem shows that $\phi^u_{\dpdHSIC}$ fails to achieve the minimax separation rate over $\mathcal{P}_{\dHSIC_{\bk}}(\rho)$.